Varamil/grist-widget/exportTable/README.md

 * Copy/paste the choices from a *Choice* type column (texts and colors).

 ## Installation
 1. Add a new *Custom* page by selecting any table as the source (it will not be used, but Grist requires you to select a table).
+However, it is preferable to associate a table that is only accessible to administrators in order to hide the page from other users.
 2. Select the *Custom URL* widget and paste the following URL into the field:  https://varamil.github.io/grist-widget/exportTable/min/index.html then click on *Add widget*
 3. In the right panel when the widget is selected, grant access rights to the widget.
 4. The widget can now be used.